 Ocrevus is approved to treat the following forms of relapsing MS:

-• Clinically isolated syndrome (CIS)*.
-CIS happens when someone who hasn’t been diagnosed with MS experiences MS-like symptoms.
+- Clinically isolated syndrome (CIS): CIS happens when someone who has not received a diagnosis of multiple sclerosis (MS) experiences MS-like symptoms.
 This is a one-time episode that lasts at least 24 hours.
-People with CIS don’t necessarily have MS, but it’s often the first sign of MS.
+People with CIS don’t necessarily have MS, but it’s often the first sign of MS. (CIS is not technically MS, but it’s sometimes grouped together with relapsing forms of MS.)

-• Active secondary progressive MS. With this condition, you may have started with relapsing-remitting MS, but now your MS symptoms get gradually worse all the time.
+- Active secondary progressive MS: With active secondary progressive MS, you may have started with RRMS, but now your MS symptoms gradually worsen all the time.

 Effectiveness for relapsing forms of MS